AdamMintaj/frontendmentor-profile-card-component/README.md

 ## How it went

-I completed the challenge using flexbox, relative lenght units and media queries.
+I completed the challenge using flexbox and some basic css.
+You can see the outcome [here](https://frontendmentor-profile-card-component-adammintaj.vercel.app/)

 ## In case you're curious,